tommasomoretti/nameless-analytics-tables/README.md

 ---

 # Tables
-The Nameless Analytics Tables is a set of tables in BigQuery where [Nameless_Analytics Server-side client tag](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/), [Nameless_Analytics Streaming protocol](https://github.com/tommasomoretti/nameless-analytics-streaming-protocol/)  and [Nameless_Analytics Data loader](https://github.com/tommasomoretti/nameless-analytics-batch-data-loader/) inserts event data.
+The Nameless Analytics Tables is a set of tables in BigQuery where users, sessions and events data are stored.

 For an overview of how Nameless Analytics works [start from here](https://github.com/tommasomoretti/nameless-analytics/).